2016 Storytellers' Institute Fellows

 - His radio show: cocktower.org/series/just-the-facts-and-pass-the-bucket

 The Sanford-Johnson Trail project began in the wake of the shooting of Trayvon Martin by George Zimmerman in 2013.
-The story became national news, raising questions of race, personal security, stand-your-ground laws, and gun rights.
-In the fervor surrounding these questions, Jake found it difficult to grasp a sense of “truth” and felt unable to gain more insight from the media.
+The story became national news, raising questions of race, personal security, stand-your-ground laws and gun rights.
+In the fervor surrounding these questions, Nussbaum found it difficult to grasp a sense of “truth” and felt unable to gain more insight from the media.

-The trail is a to-scale recreation in Johnson, Vt., of Trayvon Martin's path the night he was killed, based on crime scene evidence.
-The parameters of this walk offered a physical frame for movement, meditation, reflection, and sensitivity that listening, reading, or watching the news does not.
-Jake walked the trail every week for a year, amassing a large personal archive of notes, objects, research, and photographs that forms the basis for the multimedia book and exhibition he will be working on this summer.
+The trail is a scale recreation in Johnson, Vermont, of Trayvon Martin's path the night he was killed, based on crime scene evidence.
+The parameters of this walk offered a physical frame for movement, meditation, reflection and sensitivity that listening, reading or watching the news does not.
+Nussbaum walked the trail every week for a year, amassing a large personal archive of notes, objects, research and photographs that forms the basis for the multimedia book and exhibition he will be working on this summer.

-Courtney works most effectively interpersonally.
+Reid-Eaton works most effectively interpersonally.
 She enthusiastically receives and shares stories and ideas.
-A native New Yorker, she is sometimes more direct than is culturally appropriate in other environs, and tries to make up for that brusqueness with grace and courtesy, care, and respect.
+A native New Yorker, she is sometimes more direct than is culturally appropriate in other environs, and tries to make up for that brusqueness with grace and courtesy, care and respect.
 Her passion for documentary expression has sharpened her interest in empathy, equity, trust, and healing.
-In personal work, she has used text and images of family and friends to explore labels, identity, history, culture, and intimacy.
+In personal work, she has used text and images of family and friends to explore labels, identity, history, culture and intimacy.

 Her spouse and children give her something to fight for every day and something to be grateful for every moment.
 She loves to cook and built a labyrinth in her front yard with green glass bottles, which led her to a deep enjoyment of plants and birds.

-Find out more about Courtney's work at CDS at documentarystudies.duke.edu/exhibits.
+Find out more about Reid-Eaton's work at CDS at documentarystudies.duke.edu/exhibits.

 Many families of immigrants, especially those of the African diaspora (who can’t trace their families back for many generations) don’t know their histories.
-When Courtney’s grandfather died she became the keeper of the family archive; photographs, letters, poems, a few super 8 mm films, and a cassette tape onto which her grandfather had begun to cast his last ramblings.
+When Reid-Eaton’s grandfather died she became the keeper of the family archive; photographs, letters, poems, a few Super 8 films and a cassette tape onto which her grandfather had begun to cast his last ramblings.